-- 6.1 Information sharing is vital in identifying and tackling all forms of abuse and neglect, and in promoting children's welfare, including their educational outcomes.
-All staff are made aware that they have a professional responsibility and have clear powers to share, hold and use information for these purposes. - 6.2 All staff should be mindful that early information sharing is vital for effective identification, assessment and allocation of appropriate service provision. - 6.3 Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers supports staff who have to make decisions about sharing information. - 6.4 This advice includes the seven golden rules for sharing information (see Appendix H of this policy) and considerations with regard to the Data Protection Act 2018 and General Data Protection Regulation (GDPR). - 6.5 If in any doubt about sharing information, staff should speak to the DSL, DDSLs or the Bursar. - 6.6 Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare, and protect the safety, of children.
+- 6.1 Information sharing is vital in identifying and tackling all forms of abuse, neglect and exploitation, and in promoting children's welfare, including their educational outcomes.
+All staff are made aware that they have a professional responsibility and have clear powers to share, hold and use information for these purposes. - 6.2 All staff should be mindful that early information sharing is vital for effective identification, assessment and allocation of appropriate service provision. - 6.3 Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers supports staff who have to make decisions about sharing information. - 6.4 There is a recommendation for school staff, governors and trustees to use the DfE Data Protection guidance for schools to understand data protection Data protection in schools Guidance GOV.UK (mmv.gov.uk).
+Designated staff will undertake specialist training on this. - 6.5 This advice includes the seven golden rules for sharing information (see Appendix H of this policy) and considerations with regard to the Data Protection Act 2018 and General Data Protection Regulation (GDPR). - 6.6 If in any doubt about sharing information, staff should speak to the DSL, DDSLs or the Bursar. - 6.7 Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare, and protect the safety, of children.